 Possibly the most intriguing of designs was that based on the Montego, which would join the range alongside a Maestro-based SUV (which, arguably, in a convoluted way became the Land Rover Freelander).

-With a raised ride height, roof-mounted storage and tailgate mounted spare, it had a whiff of soft-roader about it, even if that market really lay dormant (and had done so since the demise of the Matra Rancho).
+With a raised ride height, roof-mounted storage and tailgate mounted spare, Project Tarka had a whiff of soft-roader about it, even if that market really lay dormant (and had done so since the demise of the Matra Rancho).
 It has parallels with the ADC Scout Metro-based SUV, which was being developed concurrently by ADC in Dunstable.

 Close but no cigar

-According to Harper, the Montego Lifestyle SUV went directly from sketch to clay, and was completed in July 1990, when it was handed over to RSP for evaluation.
-Some work went into trying to productionise it.
 Former Rover Engineer, Ian Langrish added: ‘I was thrown on to the Montego Lifestyle Estate, but the sketch I saw was a lifted Estate with the rear glass of the Land Rover Discovery.
 There were only two of us assigned to it, and I think it only lasted about four weeks.
 We were assigned to somehow figure out how to wrap that glass into a higher roof which didn’t exist.’

 Stephen Harper concluded: ‘That period in early 1990 was incredibly creative, as it was very apparent that RSP was eager to explore how to get as much out of the cars it had as possible.
-From a designer’s point of view, it allowed me to work on vehicles I knew intimately, but add some wild twists of fantasy, which ultimately led to us at MGA being given the MG PR3 project.’
+From a Designer’s point of view, it allowed me to work on vehicles I knew intimately, but add some wild twists of fantasy, which ultimately led to us at MGA being given the MG PR3 project.’

 In the end, this concept never progressed beyond the clay model stage – but it shows just exactly where Stephen Harper was thinking back in 1990, and just how clever the RSP team was for coming up with ideas such as this.
 And how, several years later, Harper got the idea to fly at Volvo, with the XC70 (below).